-Captioning is an essential accessibility tool for individuals who are Deaf or Hard of Hearing (D/HH), supporting equitable access to information, entertainment, emergency and safety notifications, and communication in various public and private settings.
+Captioning is an essential accessibility tool for individuals who are Deaf or Hard of Hearing (D/HH), supporting equal access to information, entertainment, and communication in various public and private settings.
 As technology and communication methods evolve, the need for comprehensive and accurate captioning becomes even more critical to removing barriers for the D/HH community.